NetworkCurator/NetworkCurator.github.io/user/annotations.md

 <tr><td>Content</td><td>Complete description for the object; only appears on dedicated content pages.</td></tr>
 </table>

 Each network as a whole carries all these descriptors.
-As is common in repositories of network data, these descriptors appear on the network summary page.
+The title and abstract descriptors appear on the network summary page.

-On the NetworkCurator platform, these descriptors are also associated with nodes, links, and ontology classes.
+On the NetworkCurator platform, these descriptors are also associated with individual nodes, links, and ontology classes.
 These can be reached from the [graph page](graphs.html).

 <a name="editing"></a>